SwiftyTesseract/SwiftyTesseract/README.md

 ```

 #### `perform(action:)`
 Another issue that I've seen come up several times is "Can you impelement **X** Tesseract feature" as a feature request.
 This has the same implications as the old property-based accessors for setting Tesseract variables.
-This allows users full access to the Tesseract API in a thread-safe manner.
+The `perform(action:)` method allows users full access to the Tesseract API in a thread-safe manner.

 This comes with one **major** caveat: **You will be completely responsible for managing memory when dealing with the Tessearct API directly**.
+Using the Tesseract C API means that ARC will not help you.
+If you use this API directly, make sure your instrument your code and check for leaks.
+Swift's `defer` functionality pairs really well with managing memory when dealing directly with C API's; check out [`Sources/SwiftyTesseract/Tesseract+OCR.swift`](https://github.com/SwiftyTesseract/SwiftyTesseract/blob/develop/Sources/SwiftyTesseract/Tesseract%2BOCR.swift) for examples of using `defer` to release memory.

 All of the library methods provided on `Tesseract` other than `Tesseract.perform(action:)` and `Tesseract.configure(_:)` are implemented as extensions using only `Tesseract.perform(action:)` to access the pointer created during initialization.
-To see this in action see the implementation of `performOCR(on:)` in `Sources/SwiftyTesseract/Tesseract+OCR.swift`
+To see this in action see the implementation of `performOCR(on:)` in [`Sources/SwiftyTesseract/Tesseract+OCR.swift`](https://github.com/SwiftyTesseract/SwiftyTesseract/blob/develop/Sources/SwiftyTesseract/Tesseract%2BOCR.swift)

 As an example, let's implement [issue #66](https://github.com/SwiftyTesseract/SwiftyTesseract/issues/66) using `perform(action:)`:
 ```swift